seblhaire/formsbootstrap/README.md

 config('formsbootstrap')
 ```

 Section `formsbootstrap.mandatory` gives mandatory parameters for each form tag, whereas `formsbootstrap.defaults` contains default parameters.
+We also have other variables necessary for several form inputs or for other purposes.

  If you need eg. define your own classes  or define your own translation files, this is where you can change it.

 # Translation keys

 Laravel loads config files very early in process.
-Therefore config files cannot contain `__('translation.key')`.
+Thus config files cannot contain `__('translation.key')`.
 Therefore, we made an helper either to print directly strings or to send translation key to translation helper.
 Translation keys can be delimited by character #- Ex: `"#formsbootstrap::messages.required#"`.

 In templates, helper is called by eg: `FormsBootstrapUtils::translateOrPrint($data['oldpass']['labeltext']);`